ziyunli/ziyun.rocks/content/blog/2022-06-20-review-mapreduce/index.md

 title: "Paper review: MapReduce"
 slug: review-mapreduce
 date: 2022-06-20
-summary: "A deep dive into Google's MapReduce paper from MIT 6.824.
-Explores the programming model, the coordinator/worker architecture, and how it handles fault tolerance at scale."
 ---

 Recently, I started a study group to work through the famous [MIT 6.824: Distributed Systems](https://pdos.csail.mit.edu/6.824/schedule.html) together with some friends.
 The course includes a number of readings that are closely related to the labs.
 Instead of simply skimming through the papers, this time I decide to write a review for each paper, similar to [the morning paper](https://blog.acolyer.org/) style.
 Given this is an after work side-project, maybe I should call them the late night paper?